 Although there’s no one “right way,” to use Outlook, there are a few things you can do to get the most out of your Outlook experience.
 This is not a comprehensive guide to using Outlook.
 The Microsoft support center has step-by-step guides, tutorials, videos and resources that can answer any questions you may have.

 First time using Outlook?
 We’re happy you’re here.

-To the right is a screenshot of what you can expect when viewing your email on the web at outlook.com.
+To the right is a screenshot of what you can expect when viewing your email on the web.
 Users will have a different view, depending on their type of operating system, when using an outlook desktop or mobile app.

 Through the content below, we’lI introduce you to Outlook and answer questions you may have.